 Types of Chickpeas

 There are two main varieties of chickpeas – “Kabuli” and “Desi”.
 Small Desi chickpeas are yellow on the inside and Kabuli are larger and cream colored with a thin skin.
 Kabuli chickpeas are the most common type found in American grocery stores.
-In grocery stores, they are both referred to as chickpeas and garbanzo beans.

 • Chana dal – These are small split chickpeas that look like yellow split peas.
 They have nutty sweet flavor.